Why Christmas Is the Perfect Time to Read “Harry Potter”

 What’s better than spending Christmas with your favorite fictional characters?
 Christmas in the wizarding world is a grand event that includes some of J.K.
 Rowling’s most witty, heart-warming, and lyrical writing.
 Christmastime in the book series gives us readers a greater understanding of the wizarding world.
 More so, the holiday includes important plot points and memorable moments.
 You can read the Potter books at any time of year, but there’s something magical about reading the Christmas scenes during the holidays.

-Despite the years when Polyjuice Potion and Dark magic attacked Harry and his friends, Christmas in the books is a happy time.
+Despite the years when Polyjuice Potion and Dark Magic attack Harry and his friends, Christmas in the books is a happy time.
 Harry’s first year at Hogwarts, for example, was a brilliant example of festive times in the wizarding world.
 It’s well known that Rowling can craft some epic fight scenes and build tension in her stories.
 What’s even more impressive is how she can take a familiar and common celebration and breathe new life into it.

 Christmas in the Potter books is similar to our Christmas in the Muggle world, but it’s just a step above, enough to make us wish it were real.
 These would have easily been filler chapters, but they instead have significant plot devices and give us some comforting moments with our favorite characters.
 For example, almost every Christmas present Harry has ever received saved the day or aided him later, with the exception of Weasley sweaters, of course.